ember-cli/ember-exam/tests/dummy/app/templates/docs/load-balancing.md

 ok 3 Chrome 66.0 - Exam Partition 1 - browser Id 3 - some the other test
 ```

-**Important information on load-balance**
+**Important information on Load Balancing**

-1. The load-balance option is currently only supported in CI mode and due to the reason no-launch can not be used with load-balance.
+1. The `--load-balance` option is currently only supported in CI mode and for that reason no-launch cannot be used with load-balance.
-2. You must be using ember-cli version 3.2.0 or greater for load-balnce and test failure reproduction features to work properly.
+2. You must be using `ember-cli` version 3.2.0 or greater for load balancing and test failure reproduction features to work properly.
-3. You must be using ember-qunit version 4.1.1 or greater for this feature to work properly.
+3. You must be using `ember-qunit` version 4.1.1 or greater for this feature to work properly.
-4. You must be using qunit version 2.8.0 or greater for this feature to work properly.
+4. You must be using `qunit` version 2.8.0 or greater for this feature to work properly.
 5. This feature is not currently supported by Mocha.

 ## Test Failure Reproduction